 As air flows around the plant it will cool further and free water will form.
 Having the entire ceiling line on a gentle slope to one location will allow all the water that condenses in that ceiling main to flow to one location and flow down one drop leg to an automatic or float type drain near the floor.

-But what about all the other drop lines?
+But you may ask… what about all the other drop lines?
 Won’t the free water in the mains run down all of them?

 Not if you take your drop lines off the top of the air mains as shown in the next graphic.